 PS4 Stuck In Safe Mode Loop | Fixed by Expert

-When you have serious issues with your PS4 console, the Safe Mode immensely helps you troubleshoot your problems and in most times you don’t need more than just picking the right option to overcome the situation you’re facing.
+When you have serious issues with your PS4 console, the Safe Mode immensely helps you troubleshoot your problems, and most times you don’t need more than just picking the right option to overcome the situation you’re facing.
 But the PS4 Safe Mode screen can itself be a problem that needs to be fixed when the PS4 system is stuck in an infinite Safe Mode loop and getting out of it seems to be difficult.

 If this happens to you, you can try a few things to resolve the issue that makes your PS4 stuck in Safe Mode loop and get the PS4 system to load the home screen normally.
-Most of these things you want to try involve the Safe Mode menu, which shows up when you first boot the PS4 into Safe Mode.
+Most of these things you want to try to involve the Safe Mode menu, which shows up when you first boot the PS4 into Safe Mode.

 Why Is the PS4 Stuck in Safe Mode Loop?